 Having received and read a copy of the report of the Standing Committee on Canadian Heritage, Taking Action Against Systemic Racism and Religious Discrimination Including Islamophobia, I feel compelled to register several objections to the actions of the committee and to the report itself.

 The choice of the standing committee to hear only from witnesses it invites, is in itself social discrimination since the majority of the committee is religious and will naturally select witnesses from religious organizations or from religious individuals.

-In fact, the committee heard from twenty-one different religious witnesses, but no non-believers.
+In fact, the committee heard from twenty different religious witnesses, but only one non-believer.
 The discrimination inherent in limiting us to a written submission is revealed by further objections below.